Literacy Specialist, MSEd

 What you learn

-Graduates of this 30-credit hour program will gain an understanding of the interrelationships among language acquisition, cognitive and metacognitive processes, and literacy development; and develop strategies for working with children who have language and learning disabilities.
+Graduates of this 30-credit online program will gain an understanding of the interrelationships among language acquisition, cognitive and metacognitive processes, and literacy development; and develop strategies for working with children who have language and learning disabilities.

 How you learn

 You choose between an Early Childhood/Childhood (birth–grade 6) or Middle Childhood/Adolescent (grades 5–12) concentration and, after a 12-credit Core Curriculum, you take a 15-credit sequence of courses in your concentration.
 Your program culminates in a two-semester practicum with clinical and school experiences and a related teacher-as-researcher course project.